symonsajib/MembraneFlux_R/README.md

-atomnumber ↦ Output including the frame number of the trajectory and the number of water atoms in our specified regions
+atomnumber ↦ Output including the frame number of the trajectory and the number of water atoms in our specified regions Flux_Workbook.xlsx ↦ Calculation of flux from the atomnumber